andrewshen/txt-png/README.md

 # txt.png

 txt.png makes it easy to share quotes and passages by reformatting and copying text to your clipboard as a PNG file.

+## Getting Started

+1. Install packages with `yarn install`
+2. Start the development server with `yarn dev`